nrb/Intro-to-Python-Presentation/presentation.rst

                 * This is a "magic method" that Python uses.
-                * Similar to C++/Java constructors - it sets up initial state All methods take ``self`` as the first argument ``self`` is *not* passed in when you call the function; Python's interpreter uses it, not the programmer.
+                * Similar to C++/Java constructors - it sets up initial state All methods take ``self`` as the first argument Different methods can have the same name, if they take different number of arguments.
+``self`` is *not* passed in when you call the function; Python's interpreter uses it, not the programmer.
 Variables attached to ``self`` can be accessed in any other method in that class.
 I snuck in named arguments there; done for clarity.